 You’ll also read about economics, science, art and the cultures of English-speaking countries, along with new vocabulary for each topic.

 The book is broken into 10 units.
 Each unit has a vocabulary section and review at the end, and there’s another more extensive vocabulary bank at the end of the book.

 The course book comes with the opportunity to purchase additional material such as a workbook, audio CD and online practice material.

 “High-Level Everyday English” is a very helpful course book aimed at advanced students who still struggle with some difficult English vocabulary, idioms and expressions.

-The course book is written specifically for those wanting to self-study and is fit for a wide range of English students including those who work in business, translation or teaching, those studying at the university level or those simply wanting to perfect the language for personal reasons.
+The course book is written specifically for those who want to self-study and can benefit English students including those who work in business, translation or teaching, those studying at the university level or those simply wanting to perfect the language for personal reasons.